 HSC – Hard Shock-Absorbing Clear

-HSC is our shock-absorbing film that also has abrasion resistance and anti-microbial properties.
+HSC is our shock-absorbing material that also has abrasion resistance and anti-microbial properties.
 We recommend HSC for industrial-type settings or environments where the device could be damaged.

 9HO – Abrasion Resistance

-9HO is our film with extreme abrasion (scratch) resistance.
-We also recommend this film for industrial-type settings or environments where the device could be damaged.
+9HO is our material with extreme abrasion (scratch) resistance.
+We also recommend it for industrial-type settings or environments where the device could be damaged.
 Artists prefer 9HO for its smooth touch.